lucidrains/alphafold3-pytorch/README.md

 - <a href="https://github.com/gitabtion">Heng</a> for pointing out inconsistencies with the paper and pull requesting the solutions

+- <a href="https://github.com/luwei0917">Wei Lu</a> for catching a few erroneous hyperparameters

 - <a href="https://github.com/amorehead">Alex</a> for the PDB dataset preparation script!

 - <a href="https://github.com/patrick-kidger">Patrick</a> for <a href="https://docs.kidger.site/jaxtyping/">jaxtyping</a>, <a href="https://github.com/fferflo">Florian</a> for <a href="https://github.com/fferflo/einx">einx</a>, and of course, <a href="https://github.com/arogozhnikov">Alex</a> for <a href="https://einops.rocks/">einops</a>